 Can’t wash on the lawn but still want to wash at home?
 Use rolled up towels or sand bags to divert your wash water to your lawn or landscaping.

 Try a green fundraising option: Raise money and be kind to the environment when choosing eco-friendly fundraisers.

 Wash Your Car, Not the Watershed - General information on car washing in Kirkland.

 Ideas for Low-Cost Fundraisers - Information on low-cost, eco-friendly fundraisers.

-Sending car wash runoff down the storm drain not only pollutes your lakes and creeks, it is also against the law (KMC 15.52.90).
-Although we try to educate first, you may face fines or penalties for repeat offenses.
+Sending dirty car wash runoff down the storm drain pollutes your lakes and creeks and is against the law (KMC 15.52.90).
+Although we try to educate first, you may have to pay fines and cleanup costs.